 Whether you’re growing out a pixie or transitioning to natural hair, there comes a point when you just feel like you’re stuck in a hairstyle rut.

 Stop feeling bad and start getting creative!
-We’ve come up with a host of perfect ways to break free of your old hairstyle, no matter where you’re at with your look.
+We’ve come up with some fun hairstyle ideas to break free of your old routine, no matter where you’re at with your look.

 Deciding to stop using relaxers is a big step.
 The move completely changes your hair’s texture, of course, and in the meanwhile you’re just stuck waiting.

 “Expect to see a loss of length in your style because curly hair is naturally shorter,” stylist Larry Sims told Cosmopolitan.

 “And don’t be alarmed if you notice a bit more dryness,” he added.
 “Curly hair is naturally drier than chemically treated and straight hair, because it’s easier for the oils secreted from your scalp to travel down the shaft of a straight strand compared to a curly one.”